opensearch-project/project-website/_posts/2023-07-20-alert-anomaly-visual.md

 ## Community feedback

-The OpenSearch Project team wants your feedback about this feature.
-Let us know how we can improve the functionality and capability of the alerting and anomaly detection visualizations workflows.
-Leave your feedback in an issue in the [Alerting repository](<insert-link>) or [Anomaly Detection repository](<insert-link>) on GitHub.
+The OpenSearch Project wants your feedback about this feature.
+Let us know how we can improve the functionality and capability of the alerting and anomaly detection visualization workflows.
+You can leave your feedback in an issue in the [Alerting repository](<insert-link>) or [Anomaly Detection repository](<insert-link>) on GitHub.

 ## Related resources